 - Turmeric: 1 tsp daily OR 400 – 600 mg daily

 I suggest that they aim to include these elements as food sources but supplement on days when they can’t.
-Most clients are not going to have 4 cloves of garlic per day.
+Most clients are not going to have four cloves of garlic per day.

 It’s quite common for appetite to decrease when clients are injured.
-It’s also common for injured clients to have the mindset that they need to eat less because they are unable to exercise to burn off calories.
+It’s also common for injured clients to think they need to eat less because they cannot exercise to burn calories.

 This is faulty thinking.
-During an injury period resting metabolic rates actually increase between 15 – 50% depending on the injury.
-If the client decreases their caloric rate they could actually be slowing down the repair and recovery process because the body is not getting enough energy to cover the metabolic healing demands.
+During an injury period resting metabolic rates increase between 15 – 50%, depending on the injury.
+If the client decreases their caloric rate, they could slow the repair and recovery process because the body is not getting enough energy to cover the metabolic healing demands.

 This can be remedied by getting your clients to do a simple 3-day diet diary.
-You can survey your clients’ intake over a 3-day period to make sure they are taking in enough calories.
+You can survey your clients’ intake over three days to ensure they consume enough calories.

-When appetite is already low and the client is in pain they will most likely consume a diet full of carbohydrates.
-We know that just like the anabolic training process requires protein the healing and remodeling process does too.
+When appetite is already low and the client is in pain, they will most likely consume a diet full of carbohydrates.
+Just like the anabolic training process requires protein, the healing, and remodeling process does.

-If I were to explain to my clients that they need 1 gram of protein per lean pound of bodyweight they would look at me like I had 2 heads.
-Instead, I give them a very simple visual representation of the portion size of protein they should be consuming 3 times per day.
+If I were to explain to my clients that they need 1 gram of protein per lean pound of bodyweight, they would look at me like I had two heads.
+Instead, I give them a very simple visual representation of the portion size of protein they should consume three times per day.

-2 closed palms for men or 1 closed palm for women.
+Two closed palms for men or one closed palm for women.
 Flat palms, not closed fists.

-I provide a small list of quality proteins, things as eggs, chicken, turkey, beef, fish, bison, BioTrust protein powder, and Greek yogurt.
+I provide a small list of quality proteins: eggs, chicken, turkey, beef, fish, bison, BioTrust protein powder, and Greek yogurt.

-While it’s all well and good to be giving your clients this helpful information it only serves them if they actually follow it.
+While it’s all well and good to be giving your clients this helpful information, it only serves them if they follow it.
 How do you get your clients to remember to take the supplements and eat the foods when they are in pain and angry about their injury?

-I create a very simple checklist that they print and post on their fridge as a reminder.
-Each day it lists what supplements they need to take and the foods they should be eating.
-When they complete their goals for the day they put a checkmark.
+I create a simple checklist they print and post on their fridge as a reminder.
+Each day it lists what supplements they need to take and the foods they should eat.
+When they complete their goals for the day, they put a checkmark.

 Thanks, Lori.
-Really great advice!
-If you are looking for a turn-key whole foods-based nutrition program to implement into your business check out the WOW!
+Great advice!
+If you want a turn-key whole foods-based nutrition program to implement into your business, check out the WOW!
 Professional Certification